 Choosing a stone for the engagement ring is only one part of designing an engagement ring.
 To best display the stone, it's important to choose a setting that you like and feel compliments the choice you have made.

 - Halo setting: A popular setting style for a gemstone engagement ring is a halo setting.
 This wraps the gemstone in diamonds or other stones to bring out the sparkle and shine of the stone.

-- Three-stone setting: Another popular setting is the three-stone setting, with one center gemstone and a stone on either side of it to compliment the center stone.
+- Three-stone setting: Another popular setting is the three-stone setting, with one centre gemstone and a stone on either side of it to compliment the centre stone.

-- Sidestone setting: This features smaller stones lining the band of the ring that add to the sparkle of the center gemstone.
+- Sidestone setting: This features smaller stones lining the band of the ring that add to the sparkle of the centre gemstone.

 - Solitaire setting: There is also the traditional, solitaire setting where the gemstone itself is the main focus of the ring.